 The faculty in the College of Education offer the Bachelor of Arts in Education (B.A.E.) degree.
-Candidates for the Bachelor of Arts in Education degree must complete the PTPP offered by the College of Education.
+See the "College of Education Baccalaureate Degrees and Majors" table, page 178, for more information.
+Candidates for the Bachelor of Arts in Education degree must complete the Professional Teacher Preparation Program (PTPP) offered by the College of Education.
 Graduates of this program are able to demonstrate proficiency in specified knowledge areas or skills, including the following:

 - 1. principles and application of effective instruction;

-- classroom organization and management;
+- 2. classroom organization and management;

 - 3. content or subject matter;

 - 4. specific curriculum and teaching strategies;

 - interrelationship of culture and schooling in a multicultural society;

 - 6. human development;

 - 7. communication skills;

-- 8. theories of learning and motivation:
+- 8. theories of learning and motivation;

 - 9. assessment and evaluation; and

 - 10. computer literacy.